tridentstream/docs/installations/linux-docker.rst

 If you decided to include Deluge, it is now available at: https://example.com/_deluge_web/.

 It is strongly recommended that you change the default Deluge WebUi password.

+First time you login, a new user is created with the info you login with.